Ahmad Ali Butt: Early life and family background

 Butt is married to model Fatima Khan.
 They had a son in 2014.

 Career

 Actor

 Butt began his career as an actor with theatre.
 He later switched to television, appearing in the sitcoms Jutt & Bond, Rubber Band and Inspector Khoji.
 He would later star in films.
 He has also pursued a career as a comedian.

 Musician

-Butt began his career in music, where he was a member of the alternative rock band Entity Paradigm (EP) as a vocalist and rapper, starting EP with his Jutt & Bond co-actor Fawad Khan.
+Butt began his career in music with the alternative rock band Entity Paradigm (EP) as a vocalist and rapper, starting EP with his Jutt & Bond co-actor Fawad Khan.